antrea-io/antrea/docs/multicluster/user-guide.md

 [multi-cluster Pod-to-Pod connectivity](#multi-cluster-pod-to-pod-connectivity),
-in particular configuration (please check the corresponding sections to learn more information), requires an Antrea Multi-cluster Gateway to be set up in each member cluster to route Service and Pod traffic across clusters.
+in particular configuration (please check the corresponding sections to learn more information), requires an Antrea Multi-cluster Gateway to be set up in each member cluster by default to route Service and Pod traffic across clusters.
 To support Multi-cluster Gateways, `antrea-agent` must be deployed with the `Multicluster` feature enabled in a member cluster.
 You can set the following configuration parameters in `antrea-agent.conf` of the Antrea deployment manifest to enable the `Multicluster`
 feature:

 ```yaml